quickapps/docs/eng/developers/field-api/index.md

 The Field API allows custom data fields to be attached to Models and takes care of storing, loading, editing, and rendering field data.
 Any Model type (Node, User, etc.) can use the Field API to make itself "fieldable" and thus allow fields to be attached to it.

 The Field API defines two primary data structures, Field and Instance.
 A **Field** defines a particular type of data that can be attached to Models.
 A **Field Instance** is a Field attached to a single Model.

-Internally, fields behave (functionally) like modules (cake's plugin), and they are responsible of manage the storing proccess of specific data.
+Internally, fields behave -functionally- like modules (cake's plugin), and they are responsible of manage the storing proccess of specific data.
 As before, they behave -functionally- like modules, this means they may have hooks and all what a regular module has.

-Fields belongs always to modules, modules are allowed to define an unlimeted number of fields by placing them on the `Fields` folder. e.g.: The core module `Taxonomy` has it own field `TaxonomyTerms` in `QuickApps/Plugins/Taxonomy/Fields/TaxonomyTerms`.
+Fields belongs always to modules, modules are allowed to define an unlimeted number of fields by placing them on the `Fields` folder. e.g.:
+The core module `Taxonomy` has it own field `TaxonomyTerms` in `QuickApps/Plugins/Taxonomy/Fields/TaxonomyTerms`.
 Most of the Fields included in the core of QuickApps belongs to the `Fields` module (QuickApps/Plugins/Field/Fields/).

 ***

 Field are supposed to store information. **Field data** is usually stored in DB tables, QuickApps CMS provides a basic storage table called `field_data`, though, each field is able to define its own storing system (usually extra tables in DB).
 Also, each field's data-element (row in the table) must have an unique ID in that storing system, and such data is associated to an unique Model record.

 ## Creating Fields
-As before, Fields belongs always to modules and modules may define an unlimited number of Fields in the `Fields` folder.
-For example, Taxonomy module has a Field named `TaxonomyTerms` located in `QuickApps/Plugin/Taxonomy/Fields/TaxonomyTerms`.

 Because Fields behave -functionally- as modules, their names must be prefixed by the name of their parent module in order to avoid name collisions between other modules in the system.
 As modules, Field names must be always in CamelCase, e.g.:

 - `image_album`: invalid, no CamelCase name
 - `ImageAlbum`: valid, `Album` field belongs to `Image` module
 - `MyModuleNameImageAlbum`: valid, `ImageAlbum` field belongs to `MyModuleName` module

-The files & folders structure of fields is the same [structure used by modules](Modules-Structure). **The only difference** is on the YAML file.
+The files/folders structure of Fields is the same [structure used by modules](/modules/structure.md).
+**The only difference** is on the YAML file:

 ##### YAML file structure
     name: Human readable name